renatavarn/COVID-19_vaccination_tracker_app/README.md

 ## Data

-Obtained from Our World in Data COVID-19 GitHub repository More info about the data:[](https://github.com/owid/covid-19-data/blob/master/public/data/README.md)
+Obtained from Our World in Data COVID-19 GitHub repository.

+More info about the data can be found [here](https://github.com/owid/covid-19-data/blob/master/public/data/README.md).

 ## To run the app

 1. Download `Vaccine dashboard` folder and open with PyCharm
-2. Install libraries below to your environment
+2. Install and import libraries below to your environment
 4. Click on the generated URL to run the app on the browser

 ```